 Proof of the right to free movement (for the last 5 years)

-- employees: confirmation from the employer of the appointment or employment
+- employees: current certificate from the employer stating the type and duration of employment

 - self-employed workers: business registration, tax number, current tax demand